MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

     :linenos:
     :caption: verification/tutorial_reentrant_channel/code/SIZE.h

-Our model tile size is defined above to be 20 :math:`\times` 10 gridpoints, so four tiles are required to span the full domain in :math:`y` (i.e., :varlink:`nSy` =4).
+Our model tile size is defined above to be 20 :math:`\times` 10 gridpoints, so four tiles (i.e., :varlink:`nSy` =4)
+are required to span the full domain in :math:`y`.
 Note that our overlap sizes (:varlink:`OLx`, :varlink:`OLy`) are set to 4 in this tutorial, as required by our choice of advection scheme (see discussion in :numref:`sec_tutSOch_num_stab` and :numref:`adv_scheme_summary` from which this required overlap can be obtained);
 in tutorial :ref:`Baroclinic Ocean Gyre <tutorial_baroclinic_gyre>` this was set to 2, which is the mimimum required for the default :ref:`center second-ordered differences <adv_cent_2ord>` scheme.
-For this setup we will specify a reasonably high resolution in the vertical, using 49 gridpoints.
+For this setup we will specify a reasonably high resolution in the vertical, using 49 levels.

 File :filelink:`code/DIAGNOSTICS_SIZE.h <verification/tutorial_reentrant_channel/code/DIAGNOSTICS_SIZE.h>`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^